 - If there is more than 1 option available, the Visual Basic Editor displays a list of possible matches to complete the entry.

 In the case above, using the “Ctrl + Space” shortcut results in the Visual Basic Editor displaying a list of possible matches to complete the entry.
 This is shown in the following image.

 Notice how the list above, in addition to Variable_One and Variable_Two, also includes other reserved words and functions.

-As explained by John Walkenbach in Excel VBA Programming for Dummies, this is because the same keyboard shortcut (“Ctrl + Space”) also works for those 2 other elements.
+This is because the same keyboard shortcut (“Ctrl + Space”) also works for those 2 other elements.
 However, those are topics for future blog posts.